synthresin/sunshine_rails_generators/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your rails application's Gemfile:

     gem 'sunshine_rails_generators'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install sunshine_rails_generators

 ## Usage